sekko27/node-wire-helper/README.md

 #### Configuration

+##### Module root registration

-You can define module root the loader tries to look for the modules under them.
+You can define module roots the loader tries to look for the modules under them.
 Loader tries to load files with .js, .node and .json extensions (by default, but you can override this with constructor parameter).

-You can assign priority to the module roots: lower value means higher priority.
+You can assign priority to the module roots: `lower` value means `higher priority`.
 Ie: loader will load files from module with lowest priority.
+Priority can be any number.
+For example:

+* register `/path/to/module-one` with priority `0`
+* register `/path/to/module-two` with priority `1`
+* `module-one` contains `lib/domain/models/A.node`
+* `module-two` contains `lib/domain/models/A.js`
+* `then` the loader will load `lib/domain/models/A.node` from `module-one`

-Module loader supports registering one module or multiple modules at once.
+Module loader supports registering one module root or multiple modules roots at once.
 It emit warning when no package.json exists in the module root.

 ```coffeescript
 # Register one module root - returns Promise